 This is a rapidly growing suburban community in the south end of Ottawa, southwest of the airport, near Manotick.
 This outlying area is appealing because of its quieter natural setting.
 A major planned community, Riverside South will include parks, housing ranging from single family homes to luxury terrace homes, an employment centre, a recreation complex, and an extension of the O-Train Trillium line by 2021.
 Other visions for this neighbourhood include the community having its own downtown, complete with boutique shops, independent restaurants, and a town square.

 Overbook is in Ottawa’s east end, bordered by the Rideau River, just 10 minutes from downtown.
 This community will have access to the LRT, beside one of Ottawa’s biggest malls, the St-Laurent Shopping Centre.
 Most houses in Overbrook were built prior to the 1960’s, but there is some new construction on urban landfill sites, of new townhouses and low-rise condo apartment buildings.
-Many of the luxury condo properties are on North River Road, and renters are the majority in this neighbourhood.
+Many of the luxury apartment rental properties are on North River Road, and renters are the majority in this neighbourhood.
 Riverain Park, nestled by the Rideau, is a popular spot for outdoor enthusiasts.

 Lowertown is part of downtown Ottawa, in the oldest part of the city.
-There are a range of housing options in this neighbourhood, from affordable rooms or apartments in old homes or mid-rises, to luxury condo towers boasting views of the Ottawa River, Gatineau Hills, and Parliament Hill.
+There are a range of housing options in this neighbourhood, from affordable apartments or rooms in old homes or mid-rises, to luxury condo towers boasting views of the Ottawa River, Gatineau Hills, and Parliament Hill.
 Lowertown residents enjoy the hubbub that comes from living downtown in a large city, and benefit from the many shops, restaurants, and arts and entertainment venues within walking distance.
 The historic ByWard Market is a popular district of Lowertown, with an active nightlife scene in its many bars and clubs.
 While it has a cool vibe, Lowertown is not considered the safest area.

 Stittsville is once a tiny rural town and farming community, is one of the fastest growing suburbs in Ottawa.
 The main route into Stittsville, Hazeldean Road, flows from its bordering suburb of Kanata, and the former fields on either side of the road are now full of big box stores and restaurants.
 Some long-time residents of the area feel like Stittsville has been swallowed up by Kanata, although the older part of the community along Stittsville Main Street still maintains some of the charm and character of a small village.
 This west Ottawa neighbourhood is especially popular with families, with plenty of quality schools, parks, and trails.